 Nectar mattress fillings

 There’s nothing especially unusual about the Nectar’s construction but, as mentioned, it is reassuringly heavy, which is always a sign of quality.
-So, from the top, a specially aerated cover draws heat away from your body and circulates fresh air with every move you make (according to the blurb).
+So, from the top, a specially quilted cooling cover draws heat away from your body and circulates fresh air with every move you make (according to the blurb).
 I’d agree with this claim.
 I sleep really hot (there may be some hot flushes involved, I’m in denial).
-Although I can’t say this mattress made them any better, it doesn't have magic powers or a refrigeration unit inside after all, they were certainly no worse than usual.
-Next is a decent layer of proper memory foam, which again is nicely aerated, and then comes the pressure relieving foam that deals with contouring to your curvy bits.
-Finally the seven-zone base foam provides more contoured support plus depth.
-Altogether you’re looking at a depth of 11", which is about standard for a decent memory foam mattress.
+Although I can’t say this mattress made them any better, it doesn't have magic powers or a refrigeration unit inside, after all, they were certainly no worse than usual.
+Next is a decent layer of proper memory foam, which again is nicely aerated, and then comes the pressure-relieving foam that deals with contouring to your curvy bits.
+Finally, the seven-zone base foam provides more contoured support plus depth.
+Altogether you’re looking at a depth of 12", which is about standard for a decent memory foam mattress.

 Ordering and delivery

-- The ordering and delivery was super easy and the mattress arrived when I was told it would, carried by two very helpful young men who offered to pop it upstairs for me.
-Oh and they called ahead with an eta, love it.
+- The ordering and delivery were super easy and the mattress arrived when I was told it would be, carried by two very helpful young men who offered to pop it upstairs for me.
+Oh, and they called ahead with an eta, love it.

 - Delivery is free in the US and Nectar will recycle your old mattress if you ask.

-- There are also a few delayed payment and financing options available if you would prefer to pay in installments but do, for the love of God, read the small print.
+- There are also a few delayed payments and financing options available if you would prefer to pay in installments but do, for the love of God, read the small print.

 More mattress reviews to check out:

 - Casper mattress review